thenetcircle/dino/docs/md/acl.md

     age=35:|gender=f,membership=!normal

-For escort channels, females should not be allowed to list the rooms, unless they have the `tg-p` membership type.
+For some channels, maybe females should not be allowed to list the rooms, unless they have the `paying` membership type.
+In this case we can negate the values to allow everything except the specified one.
 Everyone else can list and join:

-    gender=!w|gender=w,membership=tg-p
+    gender=!f|gender=f,membership=paying